 - function name of the function (in the project) or function object

 - handler name of the function handler

 - name execution name

 - params input parameters (dict)

 - hyperparams hyper parameters

-- selector selection criteria for hyper params e.g. "max.accuracy" - hyper_param_options hyper param options (selector, early stop, strategy, ..) see: HyperParamOptions - inputs input objects (dict of key: path) - outputs list of outputs which can pass in the workflow - workdir default input artifacts path - labels labels to tag the job/run with ({key:val, ..}) - base_task task object to use as base - watch watch/follow run log, True by default - local run the function locally vs on the runtime/cluster - verbose add verbose prints/logs - auto_build when set to True and the function require build it will be built on the first function run, use only if you dont plan on changing the build config between runs - schedule ScheduleCronTrigger class instance or a standard crontab expression string (which will be converted to the class using its from_crontab constructor), see this link for help: https://apscheduler.readthedocs.io/en/v3.6.3/modules/triggers/cron. html#module-apscheduler.triggers.cron - artifact_path path to store artifacts, when running in a workflow this will be set automatically export project to yaml file and save project in database
+- selector selection criteria for hyper params e.g. "max.accuracy"

+- hyper_param_options hyper param options (selector, early stop, strategy, ..) see: HyperParamOptions

+- inputs input objects (dict of key: path)

+- outputs list of outputs which can pass in the workflow

+- workdir default input artifacts path

+- labels labels to tag the job/run with ({key:val, ..})

+- base_task task object to use as base

+- watch watch/follow run log, True by default - local run the function locally vs on the runtime/cluster - verbose add verbose prints/logs - auto_build when set to True and the function require build it will be built on the first function run, use only if you dont plan on changing the build config between runs - schedule ScheduleCronTrigger class instance or a standard crontab expression string (which will be converted to the class using its from_crontab constructor), see this link for help: https://apscheduler.readthedocs.io/en/v3.6.3/modules/triggers/cron. html#module-apscheduler.triggers.cron - artifact_path path to store artifacts, when running in a workflow this will be set automatically save_workflow(name, target, artifact_path=None, ttl=None) create and save a workflow as a yaml or archive file